The responsibilities of the Heritage Advisory Committee include:

 - Promote public awareness of Puslinch’s heritage.

-- The Committee shall be composed of 5 members of the public and 1 member of Council.
+- The Committee shall be composed of 5 to 7 members of the public and 1 member of Council.

 - A members term on the committee shall be concurrent with the Term of Council or until a successor is appointed.

 The Committee meets on the first Monday of the month at 1:00 p.m.
 The Committee’s schedule includes six meetings annually, however additional meetings may be held if necessary.

 Council shall receive written reports or minutes of all committee meetings.

 Heritage Advisory Committee Disclosures of Pecuniary Interest

 When a Heritage Committee member experiences a direct or indirect conflict related to an issue they are involved in, it becomes a pecuniary interest and must be disclosed.